Archive-42/nov-static/FrontEndJobPrep-master/EXTRA/DIRECTORY/week-11/wk11/W11-Study-Guide/W11-LOs/W11-LOs-explained.md

   const errors = [];

   if (!username) {
-    errors.push('Please provide a username.');
+    errors.push("Please provide a username.");
   }

   if (!email) {
-    errors.push('Please provide an email.');
+    errors.push("Please provide an email.");
   }

   if (!age) {
-    errors.push('Please provide an age.');
+    errors.push("Please provide an age.");
   }

   if (age && (ageAsNum < 0 || ageAsNum > 120)) {
-    errors.push('Please provide an age between 0 and 120');
+    errors.push("Please provide an age between 0 and 120");
   }

   if (!password) {
-    errors.push('Please provide a password.');
+    errors.push("Please provide a password.");
   }

   if (password && password !== confirmedPassword) {
+    errors.push(
-    errors.push('The provided values for the password and password confirmation fields did not match.');
+      "The provided values for the password and password confirmation fields did not match."
+    );
   }

   req.errors = errors;